 - Benefits – Different products have different benefits.
 For example, if you have dull complexion, you can compare several brighteners or exfoliants and chose the one that will not only remove dead skin cells but also protect your skin and supply it with Vitamins.

 - Budget – It’s important to determine how much money you are willing to spend on skincare product and look for items that fit into that price range.
 However, you should never let money to be your main argument for buying some product.
 Some expensive lighteners or brighteners can be ineffective, while cheaper ones can really help you.
-This is why it’s important to think about ingredients and benefits as well.
+This is why “it’s important to think about skin lightening ingredients and its benefits as well.

 - Skin type – For example if you have oily skin, you should use products formulated for dry skin and vice versa.
 Furthermore, if you have sensitive skin you are more likely to develop irritations and redness when using harsher products.
 Therefore, when buying brighteners, lighteners etc. always bear in mind your skin type and find the product that will prove to be highly effective in addressing your problem.